- TOP PERU TOURS

 Parakeet clay lick: A fifteen minute boat ride and sixty minute walk from Refugio Amazonas is a parakeet clay lick.
 From a blind you will see parakeets descend on most clear days to ingest the clay on a bank.
 Species such as Dusky headed and Cobalt winged Parakeet descend at this clay lick.
 We visit the lick at dawn, when parrots are most active or in midmorning or early afternoon, when they are active.

 Mammal clay lick: Twenty minutes walking from Refugio Amazonas is a peccary clay lick.
 These wild rain forest pigs show up in herds of five to twenty individuals to eat clay in the late morning.
 Chances of spotting them are around 15%, but well worth the short hike.
 Other wildlife also shows up including deer, guan and parakeets.
+Lunch.

 Brazil Nut Trail and Camp: A few minutes hike from the lodge is a beautiful old growth patch of Brazil Nut forest that has been harvested for decades (if not centuries) where the precarious remains of a camp used two months a year by Brazil Nut gatherers can still be experienced.
 We will be demonstrating the whole process of the rain forest's only sustainably harvested product from collection through transportation to drying.